-4.4.2.7.
-Second-row center armrest
+4.4.2.4.
+Rear seat center armrest

 Part of the center rear seat backrest can be folded out to act as an armrest.

 There is a strap attached near the top of the center rear seat.
 Pull this strap to fold the rear center armrest down.